necro-nemesis/Lokinet-RPM-package/README.md

 ## BUILD

 ### Building the packages requires installation of the built rpm packages on the build system to be used as build dependecies.
-The packages must be built and installed in order of oxen-mq, loki-network and lastly the GUI.
+The packages must be built and installed in order of oxen-mq, loki-network and lastly loki-network-control-panel.
 After building the package install it on the build system as it is called as a build dependency for the next package being built.

 1. Edit the `<package>`.spec file "Version:" value to match the `<VERSION>` you provided for the source file name.
 2. The build command is `rpmbuild -ba /home/$USER/rpmbuild/SPEC/<package>.spec`